 Our exposure to interest rate risk primarily relates to interest income generated by excess cash, which is mostly held in interest-bearing bank deposits.
-We generated immaterial amounts of interest income in 2012, 2013 and 2014, respectively.
+We generated immaterial amounts of interest income in 2012, 2013 and 2014, and the first half of 2015 respectively.
 Interest-earning instruments carry a degree of interest rate risk.
 We obtain loans from commercial banks from time to time to meet our working capital expenditure requirements.
-All of our bank borrowings as of December 31, 2014 bear fixed interest rates.
-However, our bank borrowings as of December 31, 2014 were all short-term loans with maturity of one year or less.
+All of our bank borrowings as of June 30, 2015 bear fixed interest rates.
+However, our bank borrowings as of June 30, 2015 were all short-term loans with maturity of one year or less.
 If we were to renew any of these loans, we might be subject to interest rate risk.